tastytrade/tastytrade-sdk-python/docs/users/README.md

 Before using this SDK, ensure that you:
 * have a [Tastytrade account](https://open.tastytrade.com/)
 * have opted into the [Tastytrade Open API program](https://developer.tastytrade.com/)
+* Have a set of OAuth2 client credentials and a refresh token for your personal OAuth2 app.
+See [Tastytrade OAuth2](https://developer.tastytrade.com/oauth/) for more details.

 ## Install